-The person you care for may access residential respite care for up to 63 days each financial year.
+The person you care for may be eligible to access residential respite care for up to 63 days each financial year.
 This time can be extended in lots of 21 days if an Aged Care Assessment Team (ACAT) assessment finds that this extra time is necessary.